Gastroesophageal Reflux Disease—Child

 - Foods high in fat and acid

-- If your child is overweight, your doctor will advise you on a safe way to help them lose it.
+- If your child is overweight, your doctor will advise you on a safe way to help your child return to a healthy weight.

 - Avoid exposing your child to secondhand smoke.